dmurfet/therisingsea/content/post/notes.md

 *   [Algebra in a Category](http://therisingsea.org/notes/AlgebraInACategory.pdf): (ALCAT) Groups, rings and modules in an arbitrary category.
 Sheaves of groups, rings and modules and graded versions.

 *   [Linearised Categories](http://therisingsea.org/notes/LinearisedCategories.pdf): (LC) Generalise the group ring construction to the linearisation of any small category with respect to a sheaf of rings, the graded version of this construction.
 Includes proof that the category of graded sheaves of modules is grothendieck abelian.

+*   [Rings of Quotients](http://therisingsea.org/notes/Stenstrom.pdf): My notes from Stenstrom's book "Rings of Quotients", covering some basic material on modules, rings of fractions for noncommutative rings (Ore condition etc), Gabriel topologies, torsion theories, localisation with resect to a Gabriel topology, Giraud subcategories and their classification theorems.